Charitie/alx-system_engineering-devops/README.md

 **chmod a+x** A command that adds execution permission to the owner, the group owner and the other users for a file.

+**chmod ug=, o=rwx** A command that sets all permissions to other user and no permissions to user and groups.